Sites We Love: Rosa’s Yummy Yums

 What's the usual process for developing one of your posts?
 Generally I choose the seasonal produce that I want to showcase.
 Then I think of a direction I want to take (I try to alternate between savory and sweet) and the kind of specialty I want to share with my readers.
 Then, after some intense brainstorming and a little research (online or in my books and magazines), I decide which recipe I'll make.
 Next comes the execution of my dish.
 Right after that I head straight to my outdoor "studio" (balcony) in order to arrange and prep my food.
 Once that's been done, I can finally take my photos.
 Afterwards, I edit my pictures in Photoshop and write my article.
 The whole process takes about a week.
 It's a real labor of love that demands time, concentration, and quite a lot of sacrifice!

 What are your favorite ingredients and tools?
 I love my red Kitchen Aid stand mixer which my boyfriend gave me two years ago as a birthday/Christmas present.
 Being a bake-aholic, I could not have dreamed of a better gift than this retro powerhorse.
 It's both beautiful and practical.
-I also treasure my microplane grater, Chinese knife and wok, Thai mortar and pestle, Swiss peeler, and all my baking utensils.
+I also treasure my microplane grater, Chinese knife and wok, Thai mortar and pestle, [Swiss peeler](/

 Credit: Rosa Mayland